blanpiedlab/HighThroughputOphys/README.md

 3) _Demo scripts to produce the Figures in the manuscript_:  <br/>
 Follow the same instructions as for _peakFinder.R_.

+**How long will it take me to get started using this code repository?**
+TBD

 **COMING SOON**
 1) Detailed README files to help users leverage the full pipeline.
 2) _fileManipulate.R_, for scalable manipulation of directories and filenames.